Now that November is upon us it is the perfect time to discuss just what is national diabetes awareness month.

 I have become absorbed in learning about diabetes ever since our grandson was diagnosed with type 1 diabetes in June 2019.
-He was 4-years-old at the time.
+He was 4 years old at the time.
 I will never forget that day as long as I live.

-Getting that call from our daughter stating they were at the hospital with Alex and he had just been diagnosed.
+I vividly recall that call from our daughter stating they were at the hospital with Alex and he had just been diagnosed.

 To say that day was life-changing for our whole family is a vast understatement.